Ybakman/FindToPlay/README.md

 How it works?

 Go to code file by terminal and write node app.js in terminal.
+TRYİNG